 Can you get a coding job without a degree?

-Yes, you can get a coding job without a degree.
+Yes, you can get a programming job without a degree.
 Since there is a high demand for tech professionals, employers are more willing to hire experienced professionals irrespective of their educational qualifications.
 Top tech companies like Google have hired tech staff without degrees.

 What coding jobs can you get with a GED?